 Board Denies Increased Rating for PTSD and TDIU

 CCK argued, and the Court agreed, that the Board erred when it denied an increased rating for PTSD.
-The Court found that the Board failed to consider favorable material evidence that the Veteran has symptoms of PTSD that aligned with a rating higher than 30 percent.
-The Court also found that the Board relied on an inadequate medical examination when denying an increased rating, as the examiner report was inconsistent about the Veteran’s true level of impairment.
+The Court found that the Board failed to consider favorable material evidence that the Veteran has symptoms of PTSD that aligned with a rating higher than 30%.
+The Court also found that the Board relied on an inadequate medical examination when denying an increased rating, as the examiner’s report was inconsistent about the Veteran’s true level of impairment.

 To read the Court’s decision, click here.